 - ¼ tsp Salt

-- 1 stick Butter, cold, cut in small pieces
+- 1 stick Butter, cut into small pieces

 Instructions

-- In a medium mixing bowl, combine the cut rhubarb, raspberries, sugar, vanilla, flour and cinnamon.
-Carefully mix the ingredients until combined, being careful not to crush the raspberries
+- Prepare the Fruit: In a medium mixing bowl, combine the cut rhubarb, raspberries, sugar, vanilla, flour and cinnamon.
+Carefully toss the ingredients together just until combined, being careful not to crush the raspberries.
+Set aside, make the crumb topping.

-- Place the flour, sugars, cinnamon, sea salt and butter in a food processor and mix until combined.
-The mixture will be cornmeal-like and will stick together when gently squeezed with your hand.
+- Prepare the Crumb Topping: Place the one cup of flour, sugar, brown sugar, cinnamon, salt and butter in a food processor and mix until combined.
+Alternatively, you can mix the ingredients with an electric hand mixer, or you can use your hands, pressing and sliding the butter together with your fingers until a crumb-like mixture forms.
+The topping will be pea-sized crumbles, and stick together when gently squeezed with your hand.

-- Place the rhubarb raspberry mixture in the baking dish and sprinkle the crumb mixture over the top.
-Use all the topping, even if it looks like a lot.
+- Add the rhubarb mixture to the prepared baking dish, then sprinkle the crumb mixture over the top.
+Be sure to use all of the topping, even if it looks like a lot.

 Nutrition